 The process of starting a coffee shop is a little more difficult for foreigners compared to the locals.
 You have two options as a foreigner: you can either set up a foreign company or purchase shares in a Vietnamese company.

-If you want to set up your own foreign company, you are required to submit an application for Investment Registration Certificate and Business Registration Certificate.
+If you want to set up your own foreign company, you are required to submit an application for an Investment Registration Certificate and Business Registration Certificate.

 The Investment Registration Certificate is not required if you purchase shares from a local company, upon the approval of the Vietnamese Department of Planning and Investment.